Skip to Content

 But it wasn’t just me that felt the benefits, my children did too but in ways I hadn’t anticipated.

-There have been several research studies which show the impact of a child’s environment on their approach to and behaviour when playing.
+Although we know that clutter negatively affects us as adults, there have been several research studies which show the impact of a child’s environment on their approach to and behaviour when playing.

 A SIDE NOTE ON SIMPLIFYING GENTLY!